 Knowledge/Skills/Abilities: Working knowledge of NCAA academic eligibility and recruiting rules and regulations.

-Preference will be given to applications received by November 27, 2020.
 Please do not forward any applicant materials directly to staff of the Department of Athletics, as only applications received through this system will be considered.
+Preference will be given to applications received by April 26, 2021.
 The successful candidate will pass a background check.
 PROCESS FOR INTERNAL UVA APPLICANTS: Please apply through your Workday Home page, search “Find Jobs,” and search for ‘Athletics Academic Coordinator.’
 Complete an application online and attach a cover letter, resume, and contact information for three references (name, email address, telephone number, address).
-PROCESS FOR EXTERNAL UVA APPLICANTS: Please visit UVA job board https://uva.wd1.myworkdayjobs.com/UVAJobs, search for Requisition R0020021, complete the application and attach a cover letter, resume, contact information for three references (name, email address, telephone number, address).
+PROCESS FOR EXTERNAL UVA APPLICANTS: Please visit UVA job board https://uva.wd1.myworkdayjobs.com/UVAJobs, search for Requisition R0023726, complete the application and attach a cover letter, resume, contact information for three references (name, email address, telephone number, address).
 Applications that do not contain all of the required documents will not receive full consideration (please note that all documents can be uploaded into the "Resume" box).
-For information regarding the position or the application process, please contact Michele Jarman at firstname.lastname@example.org.
+For information regarding the position or the application process, please contact Michele Jarman at firstname.lastname@example.org

 The University of Virginia, including the UVA Health System which represents the UVA Medical Center, Schools of Medicine and Nursing, UVA Physician’s Group and the Claude Moore Health Sciences Library, are fundamentally committed to the diversity of our faculty and staff.
 We believe diversity is excellence expressing itself through every person's perspectives and lived experiences.
 We are equal opportunity and affirmative action employers.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family medical or genetic information.